-23 Voters registration cards
+Voters registration cards.

-- (1) Subject to subsection (3), on the registration of a voter in terms of this Part the constituency registrar shall furnish him with a voters registration card in the prescribed form - (2) Subject to subsection (3), on the transfer of the registration of a voter in terms of section twenty-two the voter shall be issued with a voters registration card by the constituency registrar of the constituency to which he has been transferred. - (3) If a voter has applied for registration in terms of the National Registration Act [Chapter 10:17] and been issued with- - (a) a notice in writing in terms of subsection (1) of section 7 of that Act; or - (b) an identity document in terms of subsection (2) of section 7 of that Act;
+- 14. (1) Subject to subsection (3), on the registration of a voter in terms of this Part, the constituency registrar shall furnish him with a voters registration card in the prescribed form. - (2) Subject to subsection (3), on the transfer of the registration of a voter in terms of section thirteen, the voter shall be issued with a voters registration card by the constituency registrar of the constituency to which he has been transferred. - (3) If a voter has appplied for registration in terms of the National Registration Act, 1976 (No. 36 of 1976), and been issued with- - (a) a notice in writing in terms of subsection (1) of section 7 of that Act; or - (b) an identity document in terms of subsection (2) of section 7 of that Act;